integer-net/Solr/doc/manual.md

 --------
 #### General
 - Correction of spelling, fuzzy search
-- Displays exact search results first and results to similar search words after that
+- Displays exact search results first, followed by results to similar search terms
 - Supports multi store functionality of Magento completely
-- Compatible to default, modern and rwd themes of Magento
+- Compatible with default, modern and rwd themes of Magento
-- Can use one Solr core for several Magento store views or seperate cores
+- Can use one Solr core for several Magento store views or separate cores
-- Can use separate Solr cores for indexing only and swap cores after that
+- Can use separate Solr cores for indexing only and swap cores afterwards
 - Allows logging of all Solr requests
-- Checks connection and configuration of solr server
+- Checks connection and configuration of Solr server

 #### Autosuggest window
 - Appears after the first letters have been typed into the search form
 - Displays product suggestions, category suggestions, attribute suggestions and keyword suggestions
-- Number of suggestions of each type is configurable in the Magento backend
+- Number of suggestions for each type is configurable in the Magento backend
 - Attributes to display can be defined in configuration
 - Can skip Magento instantiation and use PHP only for faster results